YONGHUIZHANG1017/movies-api-assignment2-/README.md

 ....
 From the list of endpoints above, specify those that have error/exceptional test cases in your test code, the relevant test file and the nature of the test case(s), e.g.

 + Post /api/movies - test when the new movie has no title, invalid release date, empty genre list.
 Test adding a movie without prior authentication.
 See tests/functional/api/movies/index.js
++ Post /api/genres - test when the new movie has no genres, invalid release date, empty genre list.
+Test adding a movie without prior authentication.
+See tests/functional/api/genres/index.js
 ## Continuous Delivery/Deployment.

 .....
 Specify the URLs for the staging and production deployments of your web API, e.g.